johanjordaan/django-elin/README.md

 PLEASE CHECk BACK SOON THIS SITE IS UNDER CONSTRUCTION.
 THE CODE IS BEING DIVORCED FROM THE ORIGINAL PROJECT FOR WHICH IT WAS DEVELOPED.

+To see the current progress have a look on Trello : [https://trello.com/board/django-elin](https://trello.com/board/django-elin/4f4545a50b4f0def04c33b73)

 This is a django application that allows for password-less login via email.

 The process works as follows: